 Extracurricular Activities

 Boston has 20% population of college-goers.
-Therefore, there’s a lot in terms of extracurricular activities that the city offers.
+Therefore, the city offers a lot of extracurricular activities.
 So whether you’re a sports enthusiast or an art lover, you can find something for yourself here.

 Strong Transportation System